pawmint/pawmint.github.io/_posts/2015-05-13-technical-kickstart.md

 # Setup the project management tools:

-The PAWMint team uses agile methods to develop the projects and smart tools to communicate.
+Our PAWMint team uses agile methods to develop the projects and smart tools to communicate.
 Before getting started with the technical job, install all communication apps :

 * Box is used to save docs
 * Slack is used for chatting